ph1-xyz/Phazerville-Wiki/Home.md

   - _+stock1_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Piqued, Sequins**
   - _+stock2_ = **CopierMaschine, Quantermain, Acid Curds, Automatonnetz, Low-rents, Quadraturia, Meta-Q, Harrington 1200, Dialectic Ping Pong, Viznutcracker Sweet!**

-Files with "**+VOR**" are for **Plum Audio / 4ROBOTS** hardware variants equipped with a _Variable Output Range_ circuit.
+Files with "**+VOR**" are for **Plum Audio / 4ROBOTS** hardware variants equipped with a _Variable Output Range_ circuit - O&C Plus, 1uO_c, & OCP X.

-Standard 8HP and 14HP O&C modules should be installed _without_ VOR - your outputs will behave strangely if you do!
+Standard 8HP uO_C, uO_C 1U, or full-size 14HP O_C modules should be installed _without_ VOR - your outputs will behave strangely if you do!

 _sideNOTE:_ If applets like Stairs, Carpeggio or Shredder appear unresponsive, you might need to [calibrate your ADC](https://www.youtube.com/shorts/AIadpDclP7M) to eliminate an offset on the inputs.
 This can be done without a fancy multimeter - go to the **Setup / About** app and just skip all the other Calibration steps.